ku2y2/airflow-dags/README.md

 ## Development Workflow

 ### Adding New DAGs
-1. Create new DAG files in the `dags/` directory
+1. Create new DAG files in the `dags/` directory of your repository
-2. Commit changes to the `airflow-kubernetes-deployment` branch
+2. Commit and push changes to the `airflow-kubernetes-deployment` branch
 3. Git-sync will automatically sync changes within 60 seconds
-4. New DAGs will appear in Airflow UI
+4. New DAGs will appear in Airflow UI automatically
+5. **Current Status**: 5 DAGs successfully syncing from https://github.com/ku2y2/airflow-dags.git

 ### Adding New Dependencies
 1. Update `requirements.txt` with new Python packages